 - Pour into prepared cake pans.

-- Bake about 20 minutes until a knife inserted in the center comes out with a few crumbs.
+- Bake about 20 minutes in the 9″ rounds or 30 minutes in the 9×13 pan until a knife inserted in the center comes out with crumbs.
 DO NOT over bake- the secret to the yummiest cakes (see notes above).
-The cake should jiggle a tiny bit in the middle and be the slightest golden brown.
+The cake should jiggle a tiny bit in the middle like firm jello (not gooey pudding) and be the slightest golden brown.

 - Cool in pans on wire rack for 5-10 minutes only, then flip out on a wire rack covered with parchment paper and cool completely.